seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 Caching Results
 ----------------

-As we mentioned above (and explain [below](#accessing-the-methods)), an instance of the service object is stored in a variable by taproot.
+As we mentioned above (and explain [below](#accessing-the-methods)), an instance of the service object is stored in a variable by sapwood.
 That means that you can cache query results here, too, so that you don't have to hit the database a second time if you are running the same query twice on one page.

 We do this by setting an instance variable and initializing it the first time the method is run.